aiR for Review prompt criteria validation

 Application Used |

-1. Identify target review set & choose validation settings.
+1. Identify target review set & choose validation sample settings.

 2. Run aiR for Review on the sample to receive predictions.

-When a validation sample is created, a Review Center queue is automatically created.
+When a validation sample is created, a corresponding Review Center queue is automatically created for their review.
 Run the sample documents through aiR for Review to obtain the relevance predictions that will be used for comparison with the manual human reviews in Review Center.
+See Applying the prompt criteria for details.

 |